bidipeppercrap/bidipeppercrap-worker/README.md

 # bidipeppercrap-worker

-Main usage for doing CRON job to prevent pausing of my supabase 1 week inactivity
+Main usage is for doing CRON job to prevent pausing of my supabase 1 week inactivity

 ## Installation